Madison Hemings: Married life

-In 1836, Hemings, his wife, and their infant daughter Sarah left Charlottesville for Pike County, Ohio.
+In 1836, Hemings, Mary, and their infant daughter Sarah left Charlottesville for Pike County, Ohio.
 Eston and his family—and Mary's family—had already moved there.
-They lived in Chillicothe, which had a thriving free black community, abolitionists among both races, and a station of the Underground Railroad.
+They lived in Chillicothe, which had a thriving free black community, abolitionists among both races, and a station of the Underground Railroad, helping escapees from slavery in the South.
 Surviving records in Pike County state that Hemings purchased 25 acre for $150 on July 22, 1856, sold the same area for $250 on December 30, 1859, and purchased 66 acre for $10 per acre on September 25, 1865 in Ross County, Ohio.
 During that time, Hemings helped build houses in Waverly, Ohio, which was known for its anti-black sentiment.

 Madison and Mary Hemings were the parents of ten children: